-Current University of Alberta students in a degree program wishing to pursue the Certificate in Aboriginal Governance and Partnership should contact the Academic Advisor in the Faculty of Native Studies at nsadvisor@ualberta.ca
+Current University of Alberta students in a degree program wishing to pursue the Certificate in Aboriginal Governance and Partnership should contact the Academic Advisor in the Faculty of Native Studies at nsadvisor@ualberta.ca (see The Certificate in Aboriginal Governance and Partnership).

-Students wishing to pursue the University Credit Certificate in Aboriginal Governance and Partnership who are not currently registered in a University of Alberta degree program must apply to the Faculty of Native Studies using a hardcopy application form that must be completed in consultation with the Faculty of Native Studies.
+Students wishing to pursue the University Credit Certificate in Aboriginal Governance and Partnership (Stand Alone) who are not currently registered in a University of Alberta degree program must apply to the Faculty of Native Studies using the online application form.